jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2021/NCCGroup-Annual-Research-Report-2021.md

 systems, cloud \& container security, exploit development, threat intelligence, vulnerability research against a range of high\-impact targets, and beyond.
-We delivered 139 research papers, whitepapers, and technical blog posts and advisories, at least 30 new open source tools, as well as at least 68 conference presentations, in venues including Black Hat USA, Toorcon, the Linux Foundation Member Summit, Ekoparty, Black Hat Europe, Hardwear.io, the ACMSIGAPP Symposium on Applied Computing, the Symposium on Usable Privacy and Security (SOUPS), an IETF Internet Architecture Board Workshop, POC 2021, the International Cryptographic Module Conference (ICMC), DEF CON, and many more.This year, we also began to see our efforts to create 9 internal Research Working Groups begin to bear fruit, through dozens of publications, advisories, and conference presentations that well share throughout this report, as well
+We delivered 139 research papers, whitepapers, and technical blog posts and advisories, at least 30 new open source tools, as well as at least 68 conference presentations, in venues including Black Hat USA, Toorcon, the Linux Foundation Member Summit, Ekoparty, Black Hat Europe, Hardwear.io, the ACMSIGAPP Symposium on Applied Computing, the Symposium on Usable Privacy and Security (SOUPS), an IETF Internet Architecture Board Workshop, POC 2021, the International Cryptographic Module Conference (ICMC), DEF CON, and many more.
+This year, we also began to see our efforts to create 9 internal Research Working Groups begin to bear fruit, through dozens of publications, advisories, and conference presentations that well share throughout this report, as well